Stilone/World-of-Warcraft-Ratings/README.md

 Welcome to the World of Warcraft Ratings project!
 This project served as a playground for reinforcing my skills with GET requests, experimenting with lazy loading, incorporating video backgrounds, and practicing card layout using flexbox.
 While this project might not boast advanced functionality, it stands out with a more polished appearance compared to my previous works.

-# Installation

-The project is straightforward to set up.
-No dependency installation is required.
-To run the project, download and open the file:

-``home.page.html``

-# Tech Stack 💻
+## Tech Stack: 💻
-- Bootstrap
+- Bootstrap 🅱️
-- Vanilla JavaScript
+- Vanilla JavaScript 🍦
-- HTML
+- HTML 🌐
-- CSS
+- CSS 🎨
-- Fetch API
+- Fetch API 🌐

+## Getting Started:
+To run the application locally, follow these simple steps.

+You can either follow the link:

+🌐 --- 🌐

+Or expand the project your computer:

+1. Clone the repository: `git clone https://github.com/Stilone/World-of-Warcraft-Ratings.git`
+2. Navigate to the project directory: `cd World-of-Warcraft-Ratings`
+3. Open file: `home.page.html`

+## Screenshots:

-# Home Page
+### Home Page

 ![Home Page](https://sun9-31.userapi.com/impg/-dFoj7-neP9Yq7aThanfmvt8xrHJ_XjzzoXh8Q/i90Z0tr4f60.jpg?size=1830x865&quality=96&sign=865fd36f225859d670f80213662a38b4&type=album)

 Description: The background showcases the game I was playing at that time, and a large button on the right leads to the rating page.
 PS.
 Yes, I played in the woods on VI with a platinum rating.

-# Main Page 🌟
+### Main Page 🌟

 ![Main Page 1](https://sun9-37.userapi.com/impg/ufHh38z0F1E17AnAFJNa6kXSVw2OJh9hiswHIA/3shz1n4Igzo.jpg?size=1902x900&quality=96&sign=6ec59a604f8d1ed51e91b84240ee748d&type=album)